Stefan Lazarević: Stay at Constantinople

-From Bursa, Stefan and his brother Vuk Lazarević went to Constantinople, which was relieved after several years of Ottoman blockade.
-John VII Palaiologos (who ruled in place of his absent uncle Emperor Manuel II Palaiologos) awarded Stefan in August 1402 the high Byzantine title of Despot, which in Byzantine hierarchy was just beneath the Imperial.
-In addition, Stefan bethrothed Helen Gattilusio, the daughter of Genoese master of Lesbos Francesco II Gattilusio.
+From Bursa, Stefan and his brother Vuk Lazarević went to Constantinople, which had been relieved after several years of Ottoman blockade.
+In August 1402, John VII Palaiologos (who ruled in place of his absent uncle, Emperor Manuel II Palaiologos) awarded Stefan the high Byzantine title of Despot, which in the Byzantine hierarchy was just beneath imperial rank.
+In addition, Stefan was betrothed to Helen Gattilusio, the daughter of Genoese master of Lesbos Francesco II Gattilusio.

-While the Lazarević brothers were in Constantinople, the Branković family were making their moves on the Lazarević. Đurađ Branković was imprisoned at the city dungeon on his return to Constantinople.
+While the Lazarević brothers were in Constantinople, the Branković family was hatching a scheme against them. Đurađ Branković was imprisoned at the city dungeon on his return to Constantinople.
 The reason for this is unknown, and many later chroniclers, such as Mavro Orbini, claim that Đurađ was planning to join Bayezid I's son Süleyman, who established his rule in the European part of the Ottoman Empire.
 This is probably true, as Đurađ, after escaping from prison in September, went to Süleyman and asked him for military aid against Lazarević.

-Stefan's return to Serbia was thwarted due to Ottoman hostility; part of the returning Serbian troops were killed on their way home near Adrianople.
+Stefan's return to Serbia was thwarted due to Ottoman hostility; part of the returning Serbian troops were killed on their way home, near Adrianople.
 The two brothers and about 260 remaining soldiers embarked for Serbia, with a short stay in Lesbos.
 Their first stop was Zeta, ruled by Đurađ II Balšić, the husband of Stefan's sister Jelena Lazarević. Đurađ II received them at his capital in Ulcinj, after which Stefan began organizing the army for a confrontation with the Branković.
-Stefan's mother gathered an army in Serbia, while at the same time, Branković and Ottoman troops took control of roads in Kosovo to prevent the return of Stefan.
+Stefan's mother gathered an army in Serbia, while at the same time Branković and Ottoman troops took control of roads around Kosovo to prevent the return of Stefan.